Psych needlessly noisy parsing string node starting with number-ish string

 Hope this is somewhat helpful.

-#2 Updated by Zachary Scott 8 months ago
+#2 Updated by Zachary Scott over 1 year ago

 I get a NameError exception when I try to run your example on trunk:

-#3 Updated by gabriele renzi 8 months ago
+#3 Updated by gabriele renzi over 1 year ago

 Sorry I hadn't noticed this issue was updated, possibly rubymine is not sending notifications anymore?